MAPSIM-co/Mapsim_Assistance_Bot/README.md

   * Follow Bot Commands

-* Insert your SERIAL NUMBER in The Back your Mapsim Device
+* Insert Your SERIAL NUMBER in The Your Mapsim Device **(QR Code & Barcod & Text)**

 * Add you Account Number from the your Broker

+     - (🚨 You Can ONLY Get 2 Licenses Per Device On Your Broker Account Number 🚨)

 * Send your Request